ullbull/ATEM-Tally-and-Intercom-System/README.md

 To connect a client open a web browser and enter https://[ip address to the server]:5000

 ### Autostart server on boot
-Place the file server.service in /lib/systemd/system/ and enter the folowing commands
+Place the file server.service in /lib/systemd/system/ and enter the following commands

 ```console
 sudo systemctl daemon-reload